DomDevs2000/Kliq-Node-API/readme.md

 # Running the application

-To run the application, run the bash script via /scripts/users.sh (note you may need to run 'chmod +x /scripts/setup.sh' to make it executable) this will run 3 commands:
+To run the application, run the bash script via /scripts/users.sh (note you may need to run 'chmod +x /scripts/users.sh' to make it executable) this will run 3 commands:

-1. runs a sql creation script to create the user, database and table
+1. runs a sql creation script to create the user, database and table (please note that the first password is your mysql root password)
-2. runs a mysql script to insert data from the csv file to the database
+2. runs a mysql import command to insert data from the csv file to the database (please note this password is 'joinkliq')
 3. runs npm install to install all the required packages

-once the project is running, you can access the application via localhost:3000/api/users
+Once the project is running, you can access the application via localhost:3000/api/users

 # GET /api/users